HS-Augsburg-Control/Gain-Scheduding/README.md

 In order to perform simulations, please run the script Run_AcademicExample.m which will call the simulink models

-gainSchedExample_nonlinPlant_linearCntr.slx   - Simulate linear controllers on nonlinear plant gainSchedExample_nonlinPlant_nonlinCntr.slx   - Gain-Scheduling Controllers with and without MRAW anti-windup
+gainSchedExample_nonlinPlant_linearCntr.slx   - Linear controller applied to nonlinear plant gainSchedExample_nonlinPlant_nonlinCntr.slx   - Gain-Scheduling Controllers with and without MRAW anti-windup

+and plot the results.
+The colors refer to

+- blue: Gain-Scheduling Controller without MRAW
+- red: Gain-Scheduling Controller with MRAW
+- green: Linear controllers applied to nonlinear plant

 Per default, the standard parameter set is used but you can easily switch to the alternate parameters commenting